kyma-incubator/terraform-provider-gardener/README.md

     ```bash
     go build -o terraform-provider-gardener
     ```
-3. Move the gardener provider binary into the terraform plugins folder*.
+3. Move the gardener provider binary into the terraform plugins folder.

-    >**NOTE**: For details on Terraform plugins [this](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) document.
+    >**NOTE**: For details on Terraform plugins see [this](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) document.

 ## Usage